bala-codes/GASTRO-INTESTINAL-TRACT-DISEASE-CLASSIFIER-USING-DEEP-LEARNING/README.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-python.svg)](https://forthebadge.com) [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://forthebadge.com)

-In this project, I've trained a deep learning model to classify and localize the diseases present in the GI Tract which can be seen in an Endoscopy procedure.
+In this repo, I've trained a deep learning model to classify and localize the diseases present in the GI Tract which can be seen in an Endoscopy procedure.

 Dataset available [here](https://datasets.simula.no/kvasir/)